Las Grutas de Tolantongo: Hot Springs Resort Travel Tips

 All along the river, running along the bottom of the canyon, are places to camp and relax throughout the day.
 Stones have been strategically placed to gather the warm river water into cascading pools, making the river deep enough to swim in.

-Top Tips For Visiting Las Grutas de Tolantongo Hot Springs
+Top Tips for Visiting Las Grutas De Tolantongo Hot Springs

 The entire resort/complex of Las Grutas de Tolantongo is huge!
 And it can be hard to make the most efficient use of your limited time here.

-We’ve listed a few handy tips below to help you navigate this area with the least number of headaches and surprises.
+Weโve listed a few handy tips below to help you navigate this area with the least number of headaches and surprises.

-1. Visit On The Weekdays
+1. Visit on the Weekdays

 If you come on the weekends, expect there to be long lines to enter the caves and tunnel.

-2. Visit The Thermal Pools First
+2. Visit the Thermal Pools First

-Because of this, we think it’s best to visit the thermal pools first, once entry tickets are purchased.
+Because of this, we think itโs best to visit the thermal pools first once entry tickets are purchased.

 Though the thermal pools provide the best photographs, we think the caves, tunnel, and river deserve most of your time.